 Let’s look at the SOURCE and GATE again.
 The SOURCE is still at 5 volts.
 However, now the GATE is at ground which means it is 0V.
 If you take the GATE voltage minus the SOURCE, you get 0V – 5V = -5V.
 This will turn the MOSFET on.

 See what just happened there?
 We got a “negative” voltage using only positive voltage supplies…

 We would need to dedicate a tutorial on when to use an n-channel and p-channel MOSFET.
 An excellent use for P-Channel is in a circuit where your load’s voltage is the same as your logic’s voltage levels.
 For example, if you’re trying to turn on a 5-volt relay with an Arduino.
 The current necessary for the relay coil is too high for an I/O pin, but the coil needs 5V to work.
 In this case, use a P-Channel MOSFET to turn the relay on from the Arduino’s I/O pin.

 If your load voltage is higher, like 12 or 24V, then you might want to use an N-Channel MOSFET in a “low side” configuration.

-Using a P-Channel with positive voltages is easy, when connected to the circuit correctly.
-We just have to get over the myth of they work on “negative voltages.”
+Using a P-Channel with positive voltages is easy when connected to the circuit correctly.
+We just have to get over the myth that they work with “negative voltages.”

 Question: What’s the most creative MOSFET circuit have you seen?
 You can leave a comment by clicking here.